 The business roadmap definition

 This type of roadmap illustrates your company’s major objectives and strategies for achieving growth.
-For businesses comprising of multiple departments, a business roadmap prevents individual teams from being siloed off by clearly outlining the business’ future and each department’s role in upcoming growth.
+For businesses comprising of multiple departments, a roadmap prevents individual teams from being siloed off by clearly outlining the business’ future and each department’s role in upcoming growth.

 Now, business growth can be illustrated in various types of roadmaps like a strategic roadmap, a startup roadmap or even something as specific as a marketing or HR roadmap.
 But the most common use case for mapping business growth is a roadmap that visualizes key business growth projects and deadlines across all of a company’s departments.
-So let’s take a look at this business roadmap example.
+So let’s take a look at this roadmap example.

 How to visualize your business roadmap